Code Lyoko: Origins

 When the concept on the virtual world was added, Antefilms suggested animating it with CGI to help make the series unique, promote a video game theme and make the separation between the virtual and real worlds clearer.
 While incorporating it, Palumbo and Romain wanted to avoid making the series "too playful and superficial" and sought to "get around the censoring done by TV channels that tend to soften youth programs" by writing episodes "with tension, suspense, even tragic scenes.
 Things that are hard to imagine seeing in a cartoon series for kids."

-The desire to further separate the real world from the virtual world lead to the characters losing their powers in the real world, which was present in Garage Kids' pilot.
-A team of artists were also recruited in order to give the backgrounds of the real world a realistic appearance.
+A team of artists were recruited in order to give the backgrounds of the real world a realistic appearance.
 The factory and boarding schools specifically were modelled after locations in France.
 The factory was based on a Renault production plant in Boulogne-Billancourt (Île Seguin), which has since been demolished.
-The school, Kadic Academy, is based on Lycée Lakanal in Sceaux.
+The school, Kadic Academy, is based on Lycée Lakanal in Sceaux, which Romain had attended.
 Palumbo and Romain were adamant on keeping the locales based on "the France we knew", as they wanted to avoid what they perceived as "fantastical" or "Americanized" locations other French cartoons used at the time.